addrummond/claney/Readme.md

 Javascript and Go router implementations are provided in `js/router.js` and `router/router.go`.

+There is a simple example of integrating the router into a single-page React app in js/react_example.
+In this directory, run `build.sh` and then `startserver.sh` to start a server on localhost:80001.
+(CORS issues make it necessary to use a server.)

 ## Name

 Claney is named after Stephen Cole Kleene (whose last name is pronounced [ˈkleɪni]).